yildizerenn/bep-final/README.md

 ```

 3. Configure your API keys:
 Edit `config.py` and add your SerpAPI and Proxycurl API keys.
+(Do not forget to purchase API credits if so it won't run)

 ## Usage